Candice Storey Lee: Playing career and education

-Athletics Administrator

 When she was hired as Vanderbilt AD, Lee became the first woman, and first Black woman, to lead a Southeastern Conference Athletic Department.

-Playing Career

-A team captain, of the Vanderbilt’s women’s basketball team, and was part of the SEC Tournament championship team in her final season (2002).
-She graduated from Vanderbilt with a bachelor of science degree in human and organizational development in 2000, received her master’s degree in counseling in 2002 and her doctorate in higher education administration in 2012.

-Career at Vanderbilt

-During Lee’s time at Vanderbilt Athletics, student-athletes have won five national championships in baseball (two), bowling (two) and women’s tennis.
+During Lee’s time at Vanderbilt Athletics, student-athletes have won six national championships in baseball (two), bowling (three) and women’s tennis.
 Vanderbilt teams have also won more than 20 conference championships and tournament titles, including baseball, men’s and women’s basketball, bowling, women’s cross country, men’s and women’s golf, women’s lacrosse, women’s soccer and women’s tennis.
 Additionally, the football team has played in six bowl games since breaking a 26-year bowl drought in 2008.